-The overall objective is to target a return, over the long term, of three-month LIBOR plus 1% and remain 99.5% confident of not underperforming LIBOR by more than 5%.
-The US dollar return for 2020 outperformed the long term target, which was 1.6%, although it must be recognised that this will be difficult to achieve in 2021 without taking significantly more investment risk.
+The overall objective is to target a return, over the long term, of 3m LIBOR plus 1% and remain 99.5% confident of not underperforming LIBOR by more than 5%.
+The US dollar return for 2021 underperformed the long term target, which was 1.2%, although it must be recognised that this was a difficult year for fixed income portfolios with interest rates at record lows and with credit spreads generally widening.
+The 2022 calendar year is likely to be another challenging year for bond markets as the Fed enter a rate hiking cycle.